brettz9/executable-builder/README.md

 way to share back from one profile to another though in case people start building independent executables and then decide want to share again so as to allow independent executable)
+1. Attempt, implement and document editor associations (which apparently cannot be set through the normal Windows UI as with "Open With") such as allowing a web app to read batch files: http://windowsitpro.com/windows-server/how-can-i-change-editor-used-edit-batchcommand-files

 # Other dependent read-me todos: